 And there is one more thing to add that speaks for Edmonton as a good place to live regarding the cost of living.
 The city has a median household income of $73,300.
 This is the second highest in the country after Calgary.

-Overall, Edmonton is a good choice if you want to get on the property ladder, pay less taxes, live in a city that subsidizes child care, has a high median household income and strong purchasing power index to make your money go further.
+Overall, Edmonton is a good choice if you want to get on the property ladder, pay less tax, live in a city that subsidizes child care, and has a high median household income and strong purchasing power index to make your money go further.

 Frequently Asked Questions